Teacher Cover Letter and Application Letter Writing Help

-- The quality of your document reflects your desired salary.
+- The quality of your application letter reflects your desired salary.

 By making sure that your cover letter gives off a professional image, you will be one step closer to obtaining the salary you desire.
 The quality of your job application documents must match that of your salary expectations.
-Your cover letter creates an image of you and your worth.
+Your cover letter focused on the education position you wish to secure creates an image of you and your worth.
 Highlight anything that makes you stand above and beyond others, and that you think has earned you the right to a higher wage.

-- Cover letters allow you to address gaps in your employment history.
+- Cover letters for teachers or other academics allow you to address gaps in your employment history.

 This does not mean that you need to explain why you only worked summers as a teenager or when going to college.
 If you are currently out of the workforce, and have been for an extended period of time, you may need to explain why.
 Perhaps you suffered from medical issues, there was a family crisis, there was a new addition to your family, you were traveling, or you were going to school.
 Let the reader know, yes, you were out of the workforce, but are now ready to become fully committed to your position and the school district.

-- A cover letter is an excellent place to incorporate quotes and testimonials.
+- An academic cover letter is an excellent place to incorporate quotes and testimonials.

 Quotes and testimonials allow the reader to see how you have applied your skills in the working world and read about accomplishments that other employers felt were noteworthy and can attest to.
 If you choose to incorporate a quote in your cover letter, it should go at the end of the document.
 Italicize the quote and include the speaker's name and position.

-- Your cover letter should be no longer than one page.
+- Your cover letter for a teaching position should be no longer than one page.

-- The letter should "plant the seed" that creates interest in the reader.
+- The application letter should "plant the seed" that creates interest in the reader.

-- It should use vivid language to maintain an "upbeat" pace; thus making the information exciting — it helps to use vivid language.
+- It should use vivid language to maintain an "upbeat" pace; thus making the information exciting.

-- Do not make a canned or generic letter — it shows you don't have the time or interest to make it unique.
+- Do not make a canned or generic teaching application letter — it shows you don't have the time or interest to make it unique.
 This is something that we can help you with!